 Who Is Eligible

-An eligible student has to be taking courses at an eligible educational institution, taking courses to improve job skills, obtain a degree or certification, and must be enrolled at least one academic period that began in the tax year.
+An eligible student has to be taking courses at an eligible educational institution, working to improve job skills, obtaining a degree or certification, and must be enrolled in at least one academic period that began in the tax year.
 If you are claiming the AOTC, you cannot claim the LLC.
 To claim the full credit, your MAGI must be $52,000 or less for single filers or $104,000 or less for married filing jointly filers.

 How to Apply the Credit